 LinkedIn’s “Advanced People Search” feature is a fantastic tool for finding people in your extended network or shared groups who can help you to reach your career goals.
-Including boolean logic in your search terms such as AND, OR, NOT, parenthesis and quotes around phrases can greatly expand its power.
+As I discuss in my book Your Social Media Job Search, including boolean logic in your search terms such as AND, OR, NOT, parenthesis and quotes around phrases can greatly expand its power.
 To demonstrate, here’s an example of a client who was interested in obtaining a marketing manager or director position at Pfizer.
 My client began her people search as follows:

 - On the upper right of her screen, she clicked on “Advanced,” to the right of the “people” search box.